Ski Touring recommended route Ski Touring · Gurgl

 Equipment

-• Difficult: Very challenging and long or very long tours with ascents that can exceed 40°, comprising also climbing sections up to difficulty grade II (UIAA).
+• Difficult: Difficult, long to very long tours with ascents reaching 40° or more, and climbing sections up to grade II difficulty (UIAA).

 Similar routes nearby